 - On the Photo Browser, select photos, and tap Import

-- A placemark will be added at the location based on the geotagged photo
+- Placemark will be added at the location based on the geotagged photo

 The tool will only allow you to select photos that fall within your map extents.
 Additionally, the results will be placed into a new layer titled Photo Library and not your active layer.

 Although only geotagged photos can be added to the map using the Plot Photos tool, you can still add photos from any location to an existing placemark.
-In order to ensure your photos contain location information, you will need to ensure that location tags are enabled in the device’s Privacy Location Services settings.
+In order to ensure your photos contain location information, you will need to ensure that location tags are enabled in the device’s Camera App Settings and Privacy Location Services settings if applicable.
 There may also be permission requirements that Avenza Maps needs for this tool to work.